qawemlilo/nodetube/README.md

 ## Wep App

-Run the command below and then got to http//localhost:3030 to use the web app.
+Run the command below and then go to http//localhost:3030 to use the web app.

 ```
 # Run the app